sumit-ftr/cses-problem-set/README.md

 ```

 # How to scrape for best solutions?
 - Go to your preferred problem url.
-Copy the `4` digit number present in the url.
+Copy the `4` digit number (problem rating) present in the url.
 - Clone the repository
 ```
 git clone --depth=1 https://github.com/sumit-ftr/cses-problem-set.git